Aryesh-M/Aryesh-M/README.md

 - 👋 Hi, I’m Yash Marakna
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Azure
-- 💞️ I’m looking to collaborate on JS frameworks
-- 📫 How to reach me yashmarakna007@gmail.com or http://yashmarakna.me/
+- 📫 How to reach me: yashmarakna007@gmail.com

 <!---
 Aryesh-M/Aryesh-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.